-Pulmonary rehabilitation (rehab) is a program that helps you breathe better and improves your overall health and strength.
-The program is run by a team of medical professionals who are specially trained to treat people with lung disease.
-With the team’s help, you’ll learn about your condition and gain skills to help you manage it.
+Pulmonary rehabilitation (rehab) programs help people with chronic lung problems breathe better and improve their overall health and strength.
+The programs are led by health care professionals who are trained to treat people with lung disease.
+With their help, you’ll learn about your condition and gain skills to help you manage it.

 Do more of the things you enjoy.

 Quit smoking.
-Even now, this is the most important change you can make for your health.
+This is the most important change you can make for your health.

 Get answers to your health care questions.